The Complete Archive

 Something Was There

 The most harrowing files in the archive: not sightings, but interactions.
 Witnesses drawn to specific places at specific times by something that operates by rules we don't understand.
-Several accounts were recovered only from journals, voice recordings, and words scratched into walls.
+Several of them have since gone quiet — their accounts end where their willingness to talk did.

 Whispers in the Dark